 PODCASTS: New projections of global poverty by UN Women, UNDP and the Pardee Center for International Futures estimate that, globally, 388 million women and girls will be living in extreme poverty in 2022 (compared to 372 million men and boys).
 Listen to the Podcasts!

-CAMPAIGN MATERIALS: this year campaign is ''Decent Work and Social Protection: Putting Dignity in Practice for All.''
-Thank you for sharing your creativity, ingenuity and experiences on how we could end extreme poverty by 2030.
+CAMPAIGN MATERIALS: Thank you for sharing your creativity, ingenuity and experiences on how we could end extreme poverty by 2030.
 We are now gearing up towards End Poverty Day on October 17 which focuses on the first Sustainable Development Goal.
 This is our opportunity.
 It's possible to end poverty.
 Campaigning to end Poverty.
 Explore the poster and Get the communication materials!

 WHY WE CELEBRATE THE DAY?